Special Protection Area: In Poland

-Special Protection Areas for birds in Poland are called OSOPs (Obszar Specjalnej Ochrony Ptaków).
+Special Protection Areas for Birds in Poland are called OSOPs (Obszar Specjalnej Ochrony Ptaków).
 As of 2005, there were 72 OSOP Areas designated as such.

+In the Netherlands

+In the Netherlands, Special Protection Areas for birds are called Vogelrichtlijngebied.

 In Portugal

 The Castro Verde SPA extends into six municipalities of Baixo Alentejo Subregion: Aljustrel, Almodôvar Municipality, Beja Municipality, Castro Verde Municipality, Mértola and Ourique Municipality, a total area of 79,007 hectares (790 km 2).